 Wilson, Dabler & Associates, LLC, Military Divorce Attorneys in Belleville, IL

-Due to our proximity to Scott Air Force Base and the high number of military families living in the Belleville, IL area, Wilson, Dabler & Associates, LLC have a wealth of experience with issues involving military divorce.
+Due to our proximity to Scott Air Force Base and the high number of military families living in the area, the Belleville, IL Family Law Attorneys, Wilson, Dabler & Associates, LLC have a wealth of experience with issues involving military divorce.
 Below are some of the factors that those going through divorce as a military member or a military family member should consider.

 This is a federal law that may have some bearing on your divorce or child custody, otherwise known as Parental Responsibility Allocation.

 Essentially the SCRA protects service members at home so that they can concentrate on their active duty military service.
 The SCRA allows for delays in divorce or other court proceedings that might permanently affect a service member’s relationship with his or her children.

 Location Where Military Members Can File their Divorce

 Because courts must establish jurisdiction over you and your spouse and because federal law has certain requirements pertaining to military retirement plans, there are conditions that must be met in order to determine the state in which you file for divorce.

 You may file for divorce in a state:

 - Where the military spouse has residency; or

 - Where both you and your spouse and you have agreed the divorce will be filed.